 Storing your items correctly is the best way to avoid that sinking feeling as you hear the shards of glass smashing together and the cursing at the mess of tangled lights spread out on your living room floor.

 Here are the best ways to store each Christmas item to ensure they are usable for next year

 Baubles and Decorations

 Don’t just dump them in a plastic bag or an old Celebrations tin, if you still have the tub/bag they were purchased in then these are usually set up so that you can store the items safely away again.
-However, if you don’t have the original packaging or you bought the items loose then the best way to store the items is in a specially designed storage bag or chest.
+However, if you don’t have the original packaging or you bought the items loose then the best way to store the items is in a specially designed storage chest or storage bag.

 These items have several trays which are divided into several compartments big enough to store each bauble or decoration safely.